ph-u/CMEE_ph-u/Week01/readme.md

 #### Output

-1. saves the output into an `outfile` in designated subdirectory; 2. terminal output of `outfile` content
+1. saves the output into an `outfile` in designated subdirectory
+2. terminal output of `outfile` content

 *****

 ### CountLines.sh